-Adapted from a presentation made at the Conference on Christianity meeting held at Point Loma Nazarene University; San Diego, California; May 13, 2017
+Adapted from a presentation made at the Conference on Christianity and Literature meeting held at Point Loma Nazarene University; San Diego, California; May 13, 2017

 For the next few minutes, I’ll be discussing overlapping elements in the creation of meaning-laden literature and meaning-laden visual art, particularly, realistic fiction and a style of photography called street photography.
 To do this, I will be drawing heavily on Flannery O’Connor’s thoughts about what she calls “incarnational art.”
 But first, I’ll briefly describe a street photograph.
 Lastly, I’ll show about fifty of my pictures.